SovereignCloudStack/standards/Standards/scs-0100-v2-flavor-naming.md

 However, more successful providers will often need to differentiate their offerings in response to customer demand and allow customers to request flavors with specific detailed properties.
-The goal of this proposal is to avoid providers to invent their own names and then refer customers to `extra_specs` or worse a non-machine-readable service description to find out the details.
+The goal of this proposal is to avoid providers to invent their own names and then refer customers to (currently incompletely standardized) `extra_specs` or worse a non-machine-readable service descriptions to find out the details.

 So a cloud provider might well evolve from offering `SCS-8T-16-50` to offering `SCS-8T-16-50n`, `SCS-8T-16-50n_i2` and `SCS-8T-16-50n_a2` to specify that he